-An equipment access ramp to the top of the disposal cell is at the west corner of the side slope.
+An equipment access ramp to the top of the disposal cell is at the west corner of the side slope (PL-9).
 The ramp was installed in 2006 using clean, angular riprap of progressively smaller rock sizes to provide a free-draining and stable driving surface that does not encourage vegetation encroachment.
 Some displacement of smaller rock has occurred, as would be expected from use, but the ramp continues to provide a stable driving surface.

 Vegetation management is conducted on the top of the disposal cell and on the side slopes.
 Much of the vegetation observed on the side slopes was dead or dormant grass.
 The grass does not affect disposal cell performance.
 Because deep roots of woody vegetation could penetrate the radon barrier, woody vegetation is controlled annually through cutting and applying herbicide.
+A peach tree was observed growing on top of the disposal cell and was treated following the inspection.
 No additional maintenance concerns were noted on the top and side slopes of the disposal cell.